 Firstly, ensuring that we continue to deliver outstanding student experience and results.
 We continue to retain a reputation for excellent A-level results.
-Student and parental continues to be very positive.
+Student and parental feedback continues to be very positive.
 We continue focus on supporting students to raise retention, improve estates and facilities offer and investment in student transport subsidy.

-Secondly, we have a continuous engagement with stakeholders such as schools, local authorities, local institutions, MPs and LEPs.
+Secondly, we have a continuous engagement with stakeholders such as schools, local authorities, local institutions, engaging with employers, MPs and LEPs.

 Thirdly, increasing effectiveness of our marketing.
-These include developing a stronger on-line/social media presence, supporting school careers advisers to meet relevant Gatsby benchmarks and involvement with GROWS/Study Higher (widening participation in HE) projects.
+These include developing a stronger on-line/social media presence, supporting school careers advisers to meet relevant Gatsby benchmarks, involvement with GROWS/Study Higher (widening participation in HE) projects and working with local employer groups such as Circle to Success, Chamber of Commerce, Rotary, Training Partnership groups.